 Crescent Lake, in the heart of the Chigmit Mountains, offers outstanding fishing and bear viewing opportunities for visitors.
-Sockeye and silver salmon run up the Crescent River throughout the summer.
+Sockeye and silver salmon run up the Crescent River each summer.
 Brown and black bears travel the shoreline of the lake and river in search of their next meal.

 The towering Chigmit Mountains and Redoubt Volcano reflect in the clean, clear, cold water.
 Crescent Lake is a spectacular and wild place.
-It is also the park's most visited destination and visitors should expect to see other people while at Crescent Lake.
+It is also the park's most visited destination and visitors should expect to see other people here.